girlsinc/me-and-my-money-edu/src/pages/course/money-messages/imagining-your-future/journal-or-post-it.md

 # JOURNAL IT OR POST IT
 ![Journal or Post it](/assets/img/journal-it.png)

-## What was the most interesting thing you thought about when making your vision tree?
+## How did your vision tree change the way you imaginged your future?
+Did you feel different?
-<sparkle-feed-post assignment-name="What was the most interesting thing you thought about when making your vision tree?" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="How did your vision tree change the way you imaginged your future?
+Did you feel different?" ></sparkle-feed-post>